brainlife/docs/docs/user/datatypes.md

 ## Datatype Tags

-Sometimes you want to be more specific about the type of dataset for a particular datatype.
+Sometimes you want to be more specific about a particular datatype.
 For example, [neuro/anat/t1w](https://brainlife.io/datatype/58c33bcee13a50849b25879a){target=_blank} could be ACPC aligned or not and [neuro/dwi](https://brainlife.io/datatype/58c33c5fe13a50849b25879b){target=_blank} could be single-shell or multi-shell. brainlife.io allows you to specify each datatype with **datatype tags**.

-You should only use this tag to specify the information on datasets, not generalize it.
+You should only use datatype tag to be add more specificity, not generalize it.
 For example, we don't have "multi-shell" datatype tags because `neuro/dwi` is by default "multi-shell" data.
 While it is normal to have different b-values in a `dwi.bvals` file, "single-shell" is a special case for the `neuro/dwi` datatype where b-values happens to all be the same number -- so we added the "single-shell" tag to describe it.

-Since datatype tags add specificity, brainlife.io can correctly identify which datasets can be used for which Apps by examining a dataset's datatype tags and an App's input dataset tags.
-But do not confuse a *datatype* tag with *dataset* tag!
+Since datatype tags add specificity, brainlife.io can correctly identify which data object can be used for which Apps by examining datatype tags and an App's input datatype tags.
+But do not confuse a *datatype* tag with *data object* tag!

 * A *datatype* tag can only be set by the App developer.
-It is part of the datatype and cannot be modified once the dataset is created.
+It is part of the datatype and should not be modified once the object is created (user can still change it via the data object dialog box).

-* A *dataset* tag, on the other hand, is a tag that can be freely edited by any user, and it allows for easier searching or bulk processing of datasets.
+* A *data object* tag, on the other hand, is a tag that can be freely edited by any user, and it allows for easier searching or bulk processing.

 !!! hint
     If you ever have any questions about datatypes, just ask them in the `#datatype` channel in [brainlife.io's Slack](https://brainlife-inviter.herokuapp.com/){target=_blank}!